+District records relating to the incident must be suspended until such time as the legal or disciplinary action, or the likelihood of such action, has concluded.
 The Federal Rules of Civil Procedure (FCRP) as amended in December of 2006 specifically require litigants to be able to produce pertinent electronically stored information (ESI).
 FCRP's Rule 37(f) specifically acknowledges the need for routine deletion of records.
 The issue becomes one of a "good faith" effort to stop record destruction when necessary.
 The committee's (responsible for developing the rules) notes on this matter state, "When a party is under a duty to preserve information because of pending or reasonably anticipated litigation, intervention in the routine operation of an information system is one aspect of what is often called a 'litigation hold.'
 Among the factors that bear on a party's good faith in the routine operation of an information system are the steps the party took to comply with a court order in the case or party agreement requiring preservation of specific electronically stored information."
-Records which cannot be produced in a timely manner and/or have been destroyed when common sense and/or previous experience indicated legal and/or disciplinary action could result can cause the District unnecessary and expensive trouble.
+Records that cannot be produced in a timely manner and/or have been destroyed when common sense and/or previous experience indicated legal and/or disciplinary action could result can cause the District unnecessary and expensive trouble.
 Besides the inevitable bad public relations of having destroyed records that, the press will be sure to point out, obviously should have been retained, there can also be significant financial costs and/or penalties for the process of attempting to retrieve the records.
 ASBA would like to stress that deleting electronic records doesn't really get rid of them until they have been overwritten several times by new entries.
-The process of getting to the supposedly deleted ESI can be a costly one.
+The process of getting to the supposedly deleted records can be a costly one.